Howdy, thanks for stopping by my Secure Job Position review!

 It’s a scarcity tactic for urging you to swipe your credit card so the ship doesn’t set sail without you.
 Well, so you’re meant to believe.

-The truth is, places are never limited when it comes to money making platforms.
+The truth is, places are never limited when it comes to money-making platforms because the internet’s so huge.

 It’s a sleazy strategy used to “legitimize” the program.